Traditional Chinese Wedding Custom (Guo Da Li) - Handmade

 • Send a free eCard after checkout What is an eCard?

-• This is a "made-to-order" product.
-After payment, it will take approximately 14 business days to create and ship this item (excluding holidays).
+• After payment, it will take approximately 3 business days to prepare and ship this item (excluding holidays).

 Promotions